TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-17-2024-corpus-finalization.md

 We additionally map the relevance judgments from the TREC DL 2021-2023 and Dev/Dev2 sets to the MS MARCO V2.1 document corpus.

+## Next Steps
 The corpus along with the updated qrels will be made available to the community soon.
-We have already implemented Anserini/Pyserini retrieval baselines for these sets and are packing things up!
-Additionally, we hope to provide reranking baselines with state-of-the-art RankZephyr, RankGPT, and Cohere Rerank 3 models.
+We have already implemented [Anserini]()/Pyserini retrieval baselines for these sets and are in the process of packaging things!
+Additionally, we hope to provide reranking baselines with state-of-the-art RankZephyr, RankGPT, and Cohere Rerank 3 models through [RankLLM](rankllm.ai).

 More information on the topics for the TREC RAG 2024 Track will be released soon.
 Stay tuned!

-So long and thanks for all the fish,
+So long and thanks for all the fish 🐟,

 TREC RAG Organizers